Skip to content

 • Color: blue, with a light pattern.

-• Origin/style: Tokoname-inspired Japanese kyusu form.
+• Origin/style: Tokoname-inspired Japanese kyusu shape.

-Care and advice
+Care and tips

 Teavolution Tea Blog